 Total Maturity value (After 5 years) – Rs 1158892.56 (Post Office MIS+ Post Office RD)

 So the CAGR or the Annual Interest comes out to be as 7.69%.

 Please remember that all the return numbers are Pretax, so whichever slab one may fall into the overall return will get reduced with the tax outgo.

 This is clearly visible from the above calculation that even after combining both the products the return percentage does not become as high as generally expected.
 The Pre-tax returns from this combination would be far lesser than the Senior citizen saving scheme, as was pitched to my Friend.

-I do not find any reason to go for this combination of product.
-It may suit the Post office agents as this leads to selling of 2 investment products to the customer
+I do not find any reason to go for this combination of products.
+It may suit the Post office agents as this leads to the selling of 2 investment products to the customer

 However, on the other side, 7.69% is better than 7.5% of Post office MIS.
 And 7.5% is better than 6.75% as now a day’s bank FDs offer.

 If one does not need monthly income then one may also consider Mutual fund SIPs, maybe into Some Hybrid kind of products which has better potential to generate better and tax-efficient return than Post Office RD.